Torram/magic-docs/docs/Server/src/controllers/SetsController.md

 ```

 ### getAllSetNames
-Function that returns an array of all of the names of sets in database
+Function that returns an array of all of the names of sets in the database
 ```tsx
 import Set, { SetModelType } from '../models/Set';
 import { Types, Document } from 'mongoose';